 If others understand you and you understand yourself you’re likely to be more effective in communicating/ being part of a team.

 What’s Johari’s window go to do with introverts?

 Johari’s window is not a tool about introverts although there are some interesting links.

 Johari’s window helps consider what’s known to self and what’s known to others.
 How far you choose to open either of these two quadrants is up to you.
 Consider:

-- spending time with deep friends, there are fewer people around and this is where introverts are likely to let more into the open, so more is known about them.
+- spending time with deep friends, there are fewer people around and this is where introverts are likely to let more into the open (opening the “open window”), so more is known about them.

-You’ve achieved these two positions by controlling what others around you know about you, opening, or closing quadrants.
+You’ve achieved these two positions by controlling what others around you know about you, opening, or closing windows (quadrants).